Sunday, May 18, 2025

 Room: TBD

 During this lecture the audience will learn about non-NSAID, non-opioid pain modifying analgesic drugs (PMAD) administered parenterally, and their use in clinical practice for chronic pain.
-Examples include but are not limited to parenteral medications such as alpha-2 agonists, subanesthetic ketamine CRI, systemic lidocaine, anti-NGF Monoclonal Antbiody, bisphosphonates, Intra-articular injections.
+Examples include but are not limited to parenteral medications such as alpha-2 agonists, subanesthetic ketamine CRI, systemic lidocaine, anti-NGF Monoclonal Antbody, bisphosphonates, Intra-articular injections.

 Learning Objectives: